Quantum Circuit Completeness: Extensions and Simplifications: Acknowledgements

 \section{Acknowledgements}

-This work is supported by the PEPR integrated project EPiQ ANR-22-PETQ-0007 part of Plan France 2030, the ANR project SoftQPro ANR-17-CE25-0009-02, by the STIC-AmSud project Qapla’ 21-STIC-10, and by the European projects NEASQC and HPCQS.
+This work is supported by the Plan France 2030 through the PEPR integrated project EPiQ ANR-22-PETQ-0007 and the HQI initiative ANR-22-PNCQ-0002; it is also supported by the ANR project SoftQPro ANR-17-CE25-0009-02, by the STIC-AmSud project Qapla’ 21-STIC-10, and by the European projects NEASQC and HPCQS.